 - They control or own 10% or more of the shares in the company (the "10% limit"). - In the opinion of the board they do not have a close connection to the community or communities in which the company predominantly carries on business (the "close connection test"). - Where the person is a shareholder, after the transfer of shares in the company to that person the number of shareholders in the company is (or would be) lower than the base number (the "base number test").
-The base number is 336.
-As at the date of this report, the company had 373 shareholders.
+The base number is equal to 90% of the number of shareholders in the company immediately following the closure of the prospectus.